samlane-ma/budgie-analog-clock/README.md

 The applet currently allows you to scale the clock and change colors through the settings.

 Current issues:
-* If you have a light panel, the clock will be hard/impossible to see unless you change the clock colors
-* The clock can be scaled larger than the panel size.
-This will cause the panel to overlap windows, unless you increase the panel size as well.
+* To prevent panel overlap issues, if you decrease the panel size, the clock will decrease in size if necessary to keep it smaller than the panel.
+If you then increase the panel size, you will need to re-adjust the clock size if you want it to be larger again.
+It doesn't "remember" the old setting.

 This requires python3-svgwrite to be installed:
+(if you have Budgie Clockworks, you have this)
 * sudo apt install python3-svgwrite

 To install: